sinecat/sine-exercise/docs/index.md

 pageType: home

 hero:
-  name: Sine-Exercises
+  name: <span class="hero-name">SINE-EXERCISE</span>
-  text: You can do exercises.
+  text: You can do exercises here
-  tagline: Sine-Exercises
+  tagline: SUITABLE FOR YOU
   actions:
     - theme: brand
       text: Quick Start